-Pests are never a fun thing to see at home or work, but did you know there are some simple steps you can take to help create a pest free workplace?
+Pests are never a fun thing to see at home or work.
+Did you know there are some simple steps you can take to help create a pest free workplace?

 Keep your food in food designated areas to promote a pest free workplace

-When it comes to keeping pests out, your strategies for keeping pests out of the workplace is going to be very similar to keeping them out of your home.
-One factor that should be treated the same is keeping food in food designated areas.
+Strategies for keeping pests out of the workplace are going to be very similar to your home.
+One important factor is keeping food in food designated areas.

-It might be super convenient to just leave food sitting in your desk like chips, bags of candy, snacks and more, but most people don’t realize this could be like leaving a free guest pass to an all you can eat buffet for pests in your desk.
+It might be convenient to leave food sitting in your desk like chips, bags of candy, or snacks.
+Most people don’t realize this could be a free guest pass to an all-you-can-eat buffet for pests in your desk.

 Even though our co-workers might not dig into our food stash hiding in our desks doesn’t mean pests won’t.
-It’s best to leave food in food designated areas around your office, be that in the fridge, or other areas in sealed containers.
+It’s best to leave food in food designated areas around your office in sealed containers.

 Create a mess?
 Bring on the pests

-Another thing we see happen a lot that can lead to pest issues is when messes are left around the office.
+Another thing that can lead to pest issues is messes left around the office.
 It might not be your favorite thing to do, but taking some ownership around the office and making sure spills and messes are cleaned up can do a lot towards keeping your office pest free.

 Leaving sticky spills or crumbs around the office might not always seem like a big deal, but they can add up over time and lead to larger pest issues.
 Taking out the garbage at night or at least having garbage with covers can be another way to keep pest activity in check.